sathvik1607/WeatherSphereApp/README.md

 **GitHub Repo:** [https://github.com/sathvik1607/WeatherSphereApp.git](https://github.com/sathvik1607/WeatherSphereApp.git)

-WeatherSphere is a cross-platform mobile application powered by **React Native** (frontend) and **Flask** (backend).
-It provides real-time weather updates, forecasts, and personalized alerts using the **Visual Crossing API**.
-The backend supports ML integrations and alert management.
+WeatherSphere is a cross-platform mobile application built using **React Native** (frontend) and **Flask** (backend).
+It delivers real-time weather updates, hourly and daily forecasts, and location-based weather alerts using the **Visual Crossing API**.
+The backend also supports integration of machine learning models for advanced prediction.

 ---